PivotalServicesOss/aspnet_bootstrap_cloudfoundry_extensions/README.md

     }
 ```
 #### Base feature (Dynamic Handlers)
-- Provision to inject any custom http handler using implementation of `IDynamicHttpHandler` or make use of `DynamicHttpHandlerBase`
+- Provision to inject any custom http handler using an implementation of abstract `DynamicHttpHandlerBase`
-- Sample handler `FooHandler` below which responds to a `GET` operation with request path `/foo`.
+- Below is a sample api handler `FooHandler` below which responds to a `GET` operation with request path `/foo`.

 ```
     using Microsoft.Extensions.Logging;